Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Discussion

 \subsection{Evolutionary time scales of GMCs}

-Based on the above properties, we discuss the timescales of each GMC Type under an assumption of the steady-state evolution of GMCs.
-A simple assumption is to assign that Type III timescale is equal to the cluster age 4 Myr.
-The timescales of Type I and Type II are proportional to the number of each GMC if we assume all the GMCs evolve steadily.
-Then, the duration of Type I and Type II are estimated to be 2 Myr and 6 Myr, respectively, resulting in the total lifetime of a GMC being 12 Myr.
-These timescales are to be considered as the lower limits and the real timescale may be longer than those.
-This is because the sensitivity of cluster observations may not be high enough to detect even older clusters having age of several Myr \citep{Adamo2017}.
-Alternatively, if we assume that the time scale of Type II is equal to that of Type II 12 Myr as in the LMC, the timescales of Type I, Type II and Type III GMCs are estimated to be 4 Myr, 12 Myr, and 9 Myr, respectively, giving total GMC lifetime of 25 Myr, which is similar to that derived in the LMC (K09) and in M33 \citep{Corbelli2017}.
-A more sensitive determination of the cluster age in the future is desirable to confirm the possibility.
+Based on the above properties, we discuss the timescales of each GMC Type under the assumption of the steady-state evolution of GMCs.
+A simple assumption is that the Type III timescale is equal to a cluster age of 4 Myr.
+The timescales of Type I and II are proportional to the number of GMCs if we assume that all GMCs evolve steadily.
+The duration of Type I and Type II are estimated to be 1 Myr and 5 Myr, respectively, resulting in a total GMC lifetime of 10 Myr.
+These timescales should be considered the lower limits, and the real timescale may be longer than these.
+This is because the sensitivity of cluster observations may not be sufficiently high to detect even older clusters with ages of several Myr \citep{Adamo2017}.
+Timescale of Type III may have a few Myr uncertainly because 20\% of 5--10 Myr clusters are associated with Type III.
+Moreover, 76 1--4 Myr clusters, corresponding to 30\% fraction, are not associated with GMCs.
+These young clusters may be associated with low mass ($\sim 10^4 \ M_\odot$) GMCs, which are not detected in the observation because of lack of sensitivity.
+There may be a few Myr uncertainties in the timescale as discussed above.
+Alternatively, if we assume that the time scale of Type II is equal to that of Type II at 12 Myr, as in the LMC, the timescales of the Type I, Type II, and Type III GMCs are estimated to be 3 Myr, 12 Myr, and 10 Myr, respectively, giving a total GMC lifetime of 25 Myr, which is similar to that derived in the LMC (K09) and M33 \citep{Corbelli2017}.
+More sensitive CO observation and determination of the cluster age in the future is desirable to confirm this possibility.